Urban agriculture: Social

 Community and residential gardening, as well as small-scale farming, save household food dollars.
 They promote nutrition and free cash for non-garden foods and other items.
 As an example, you can raise your own chickens on an urban farm and have fresh eggs for only $0.44 per dozen.

 This allows families to generate larger incomes selling to local grocers or to local outdoor markets while supplying their household with the proper nutrition of fresh and nutritional products.
+With the popularity of farmers markets recently, this has allowed an even larger income.

 Some community urban farms can be quite efficient and help women find work, who in some cases are marginalized from finding employment in the formal economy.
 Studies have shown that participation from women have a higher production rate, therefore producing the adequate amount for household consumption while supplying more for market sale.

 As most UA activities are conducted on vacant municipal land, there have been raising concerns about the allocation of land and property rights.
 The IDRC and the FAO have published the Guidelines for Municipal Policymaking on Urban Agriculture, and are working with municipal governments to create successful policy measures that can be incorporated in urban planning.

 Over a third of US households, roughly 42 million, participate in food gardening.
-There has also been an increase of 63% participation in farming by millennials from 2008-2013.
+There has also been an increase of 63% participation in farming by millennials from 2008 to 2013.
 US households participating in community gardening has also tripled from 1 to 3 million in that time frame.
 Urban agriculture provides unique opportunities to bridge diverse communities together.
 In addition, it provides opportunities for health care providers to interact with their patients.
 Thus, making each community garden a hub that is reflective of the community.

 Energy efficiency

 The current industrial agriculture system is accountable for high energy costs for the transportation of foodstuffs.
 According to a study by Rich Pirog, associate director of the Leopold Center for Sustainable Agriculture at Iowa State University, the average conventional produce item travels 1500 mi, using, if shipped by tractor-trailer, 1 USgal of fossil fuel per 100 lb.
 The energy used to transport food is decreased when urban agriculture can provide cities with locally grown food.
 Pirog found that traditional, non-local, food distribution system used 4 to 17 times more fuel and emitted 5 to 17 times more CO_{2} than the local and regional transport.

 Similarly, in a study by Marc Xuereb and Region of Waterloo Public Health, it was estimated that switching to locally-grown food could save transport-related emissions equivalent to nearly 50,000 metric tons of CO_{2}, or the equivalent of taking 16,191 cars off the road.

+In theory one would save money, but everything is being run on the house's power grid most of the time.
+So prices can vary according to when you water, or how you water, etc.